 It can only be programmed and managed through its archaic keypad.
 There are no DIY instructions.
 (So that they can protect their installer network, of course.)
 It has no remote access controls and has to be wired for monitoring via a 2G cellular modem since we don’t have old school telephone service, only internet over fiber.

 This magical device lets you connect your existing wired home security system to a Ring Alarm Base Station*.
 From that, you can get professional monitoring over the internet – with LTE cellular backup – and control the entire system via the Ring mobile app, including arming, disarming, guest access and panic mode.

 Every component is either battery powered or has battery backup.
 If, for whatever reason, a thief decides that our home is an attractive target and figures out how to cut the power, the entire system still functions.
 If said thief decides to cut the internet connection, the system will still send triggers over LTE.

 Nerd Note: Backup and redundancy are your friends.
 End Nerd Note.

 I installed the Ring Alarm Base Station before the Retrofit Alarm Kit arrived, which was simple.

-I hid the base station (which also acts as the primary siren) behind some picture frames on the entertainment center in the living room and added a second wireless keypad by the backdoor so that I don’t have to run to the front of the house to disarm the system when my 14-year-old Cocker Spaniel needs to go outside in the middle of the night.
+I hid the base station (which also acts as the primary siren) behind some picture frames on the entertainment center in the living room and added a second wireless keypad by the backdoor so that I don’t have to run to the front of the house to disarm the system when my 14-year-old Cocker Spaniel needs to go out to the backyard in the middle of the night.
 (She’s a senior dog.
-I have to move quickly to get her out or things can get messy.)
+I have to move quickly or things can get messy.)

-While I’m pretty comfortable with most tech, I had a momentary loss of confidence when reading the product page for the Retrofit Kit on Ring.com and opted for professional installation via OnTech.
+While I’m pretty comfortable with most tech, I had a momentary loss of confidence when reading the product page for the Retrofit Kit on Ring.com and opted for professional installation from OnTech Smart Services.